|Monday||Senior Flight||9 AM, 11:15 AM, 1:30 PM|

 Convenors: John Leinweber, Mike Flowers

 We are excited to have Doubles as a regular league option for RKCC – it is the fastest growing part of curling.
-Plan to come out and try some Doubles curling this season.
-Many people say that Doubles curlers are the friendliest.
+There was some great feedback last year on how to improve the league.
+We listened and have made some improvements, so plan to come out and try some Doubles curling in 2019-20.
+Many people say that Doubles curlers are the friendliest curlers at the club.
 A team of two can be any combination of male or female players, and no previous Doubles experience is necessary.
 It is a shorter game, with six ends and in each end only five rocks are thrown per team.
 There are some important rule differences from regular curling – these include positioned rocks at the start of each end, a different free guard zone rule, and the possible power play option.
 Games are fast paced and there is often more of a focus on “draws and taps” to score points.
 Want to learn about the rules?
 Curling Canada has the current rules posted on their website and if you want to see some of the pros making it look easy, the Curling Canada YouTube channel has game coverage from the 2019 World Championship.

 Ready to sign up?
-Teams will be scheduled to play Wednesday evening either 7:30 pm (game one) or 8:55 pm (game two).
-There is a maximum of twenty four teams.
-The season is divided into two draws: the first draw is from October 2nd, 2019 to December 18th, 2019, for a total of twelve games.
-This will be a round robin format, with teams rotating through the roster and alternating between game one and game two start times.
+Teams will be scheduled to play Wednesday evening.
+Our league has two possible game times: the first game is at 7:45 pm and the second game is at 9:10 pm.
+A well played doubles game takes about 75 minutes.
+There is a maximum of twenty four teams and our season is divided into two draws.
+Register early as we expect the spots to fill quickly.
+The first draw is from October 2nd, 2019 to December 18th, 2019, for a total of twelve games.
+This will be a round robin format, with teams rotating through the roster and alternating between first and second start times.
 At the end of the first draw, teams will be divided into A and B groups, based upon total points scored.
 The second draw goes January 8th, 2020 to March 31st, 2020, with a total of eleven games.
-Doubles teams will play within either Group A or Group B for the second draw and teams will continue to alternate between game one and game two start times.
+Doubles teams will play within either Group A or Group B for the second draw and teams will continue to alternate between game one and game two start times for the second half of the season.

-Our Committee will have the schedule/standings posted on line.
-Game results are tracked with points for wins/loss/ties.
-Teams are registered with two members and a spares list will be generated.
+It will be really important to be comfortable moving about the on line club website.
+Our Committee will have the schedule/standings posted on line and team members will be encouraged and coached on posting game results directly on line.
+The Doubles league will track game results with points for wins/loss/ties.
+Teams are registered with two members and an active spares list will be generated.
 We know that there may also be some curlers who would like to try Doubles, but may not have a team member ready to go.
 We would encourage curlers to try out the Free Agent Listing, under the new Doubles category.
 This is on the club website, under Members services.
-Our committee will also lend a hand, as best we can to match up interested Doubles curlers.
+Our committee will also lend a hand, and work hard to match up interested Doubles curlers.
+Keep an eye on the new Doubles bulletin board, along the hallway, for regular updates on Doubles play.

 Still not sure if you want to try Doubles?
-We will have an early pre-season meeting for orientation and a chance to sort out any questions.
+Send an email question to the league convenor and chairpersons noted about.
+Good to know that we will have an early pre-season orientation at the club on the evenings of September 23, 24 and 25, 2019.
+This will be a chance to sort out any questions, say hello and finalize your registration for the league.
 See you on the ice.